Kenneth Wilkinson

 Recording Saxophone (particularly Classical)

 You can easily find recommendations for the best microphones to record acoustic instruments.
 Microphones can colour the recorded sound and be weighted towards particular frequency ranges (similar to speakers).
-I chose two diaphragm microphones with a particular recording pattern that produced a neutral sound with little added warmth, and also weighted to pick-up high frequencies; they’re incredibly sensitive.
-I’m comfortable that they seem to afford a pretty good representation of acoustic sound across the whole family of saxophones.
+I use two large diaphragm microphones with a particular recording pattern that produced a neutral sound with little added warmth, and also weighted to pick-up high frequencies; they’re incredibly sensitive.
+I’m comfortable in that they seem to afford a pretty good representation of acoustic sound across the whole family of saxophones.

 Levels within your DAW